 It’s designed to cover a variety of vehicles used for delivery and is the step-up from business use insurance (which, unfortunately, can’t be used for delivery riders as it’s more restrictive and could invalidate your insurance).

-Lexham Insurances Delivery Rider insurance scheme is designed to offer great rates for delivery riders, whether food, parcel, grocery, or courier.
-Just make sure you contact them directly to get the best deal!
+Lexham Insurance's Delivery Rider insurance scheme is designed to offer rates for delivery riders, whether food, parcel, grocery, or courier.

 How do I get paid?